otrv4/otrv4/otrv4.md

   * Ignore the message.

+#### Receiving a Reveal Signature Message

+If the instance tag in the message is not the instance tag you are currently using, ignore the message.

+If version 3 is not allowed:

+   * Ignore this message.

+Otherwise:

+If authstate is `AUTHSTATE_AWAITING_REVEALSIG`:

+  * Use the received value of `r` to decrypt the value of `g^x` received in the D-H Commit Message, and verify the hash therein.
+  * Decrypt the encrypted signature, and verify the signature and the MACs.
+If everything checks out:

+    * Reply with a Signature Message.
+    * Transition authstate to `AUTHSTATE_NONE`.
+    * Transition msgstate to `MSGSTATE_ENCRYPTED`.
+    * If there is a recent stored message, encrypt it and send it as a Data Message.

+  * Otherwise:

+    * Ignore the message.

+If authstate is `AUTHSTATE_NONE`, `AUTHSTATE_AWAITING_DHKEY` or `AUTHSTATE_AWAITING_SIG`:

+  * Ignore the message.

 #### Receiving a Signature Message

-If the instance tag in the message is not the instance tag you are currently using, ignore the message.
+If the instance tag in the message is not the instance tag you are currently
+using:

+  * Ignore the message.

-If version 3 is not allowed, ignore this message.
+If version 3 is not allowed:

+  * Ignore this message.

 Otherwise: